 The Parallel Lives of Women and Cows: Meat Markets

 This study weaves together Halley’s memoir with a social history of beef cows.
-Halley explores what life means, and how life is valued, both cow and gendered human life, and she examines the various paths taken to arrive at the now that, once, was her childhood.
+Halley explores what life means, and how life is valued, both cow and gendered human life, and they examine the various paths taken to arrive at the now that, once, was their childhood.

 Seeing White: An Introduction to White Privilege and Race